International bilingual summer school, Ca’ Foscari University of Venice, 17–19 October 2019

 Mapping the Urban: Cities in Arabic Literature, Culture, and Society

 Which role do cities play in Arabic literature, culture, and society?
 How is urban space represented, negotiated and performed in premodern and modern texts?
 And how do new theories and methods, like those related to the “spatial turn” and “urban studies”, help us to “map the urban”?

-In addition to the organizers of the summer school, four professors will act as mentors to the junior scholars: Shereen Abou El-Naga (Cairo University), Antonella Ghersetti (Ca’ Foscari University of Venice), Boutheina Khaldi (American University of Sharjah) und Adam Talib (Durham University).
-The summer school’s activities will be supported and evaluated by experts in conversation linguistics and didactics of Arabic, Afaf Nash (University of California, Los Angeles) and Rana Siblini (Doha Institute for Graduate Studies).
+In addition to the organizers of the summer school, four professors acted as mentors to the junior scholars: Shereen Abou El-Naga (Cairo University), Antonella Ghersetti (Ca’ Foscari University of Venice), Boutheina Khaldi (American University of Sharjah) und Adam Talib (Durham University).
+The summer school’s activities were supported and evaluated by experts in conversation linguistics and didactics of Arabic, Afaf Nash (University of California, Los Angeles) and Alaa Elgibali (Doha Institute for Graduate Studies).

 The summer school is part of the research activities of the Arab-German Young Academy of Sciences and Humanities (AGYA) and is supported by the German Federal Ministry for Education and Research.